Book This Trip

 • 2-liter water bottle

-• Water purification as tables, drops or stereo pen
+• Water purification as tablets, drops or stereo pen

 • Trekking pole